 What Is Arc Flash Testing?

-Three flat panels housing copper sensors are stationed 30 cm from the electrodes, and the incident energy received by the panels is calculated by measuring the change in temperature over time by copper calorimeters placed on each side of the panels and averaged for each panel.
+In open arc testing, three flat panels housing copper sensors are stationed 30 cm from the electrodes, and the incident energy received by the panels is calculated by measuring the change in temperature over time by copper calorimeters placed on each side of the panels and averaged for each panel.
 The panel also contains copper calorimeters and the energy which passes through the fabrics is measured and compared to the Stoll curve to determine a level of survivable burn.
 In any case in which the Stoll criteria has not been met but the fabric begins to crack open or display a formation of holes of a certain size, this point becomes the arc rating.
 The (Arc Thermal Performance Value (ATPV) or Energy Breakopen Threshold (EBT) are functional equivalents (see our ATPV vs. EBT Article) .
 Usually knits receive EBT (because they are more insulative than they are strong) and woven fabrics receive at ATPV because they are stronger than they are insulative.
 The lowest of these two points is designated as the “Arc Rating” of a material.
 This arc rating may be used for determining PPE using IEEE 1584 or OSHA 1910.269 tables or tables in NESC (IEEE/ANSI C-2 National Electrical Safety Code).

 Definition of Arc Flash Testing

 An arc flash is an electric arc or an electrical explosion from an arcing fault and is defined as a sustained luminous discharge of electricity across a gap in a circuit or between electrodes which produces both radiant and convective heat with the potential to ignite clothing and burn workers with severe consequences including death.
 Arc flash testing is related to but not the same as electrical shock hazards, but with the thermal hazards of encountering an arc flash event.
 An arc flash victim is often not shocked and does not usually come into contact with the electricity directly.